Ramesh C. Ray

 Ramesh Chandra Ray is an agriculture and food microbiologist, author, and editor.
-He is the former Principal Scientist (Microbiology), and Head of the Regional Centre at Indian Council of Agricultural Research ICAR - Central Tuber Crops Research Institute in Bhubaneswar, India.
+He is the former principal scientist (microbiology), and head of the Regional Centre at Indian Council of Agricultural Research ICAR - Central Tuber Crops Research Institute in Bhubaneswar, India.

 Ray is the author of Agricultural and Biotechnological Applications of Bacillus subtilis, Lactic acid Fermentation of Sweet Potato, and Extracellular Thermostable α- amylase from Streptomyces erumpens, and editor of several agriculture and food microbiology books.
 His research interests are in the fields of food biology, and bioprocess technology with a particular focus on fermented food system, microbiology, food security, bio-ethanol from starchy crops, as well as bio-processing of agricultural and food wastes.

 Ray is a Fellow of National Academy of Agricultural Sciences, National Academy of Biological Sciences, and Confederation of Horticultural Societies in India.
 He holds editorial appointment as Series Editor of Food Biology, and Applied Biotechnology Reviews.
+He was included in the top 2% scientists of the world ranking in a database prepared by Stanford University in 2021, 2022 and 2023.

 Education

 After completing his early education from the Board of Secondary Education in Odisha, Ray enrolled at the Utkal University and graduated with majors in Botany, Zoology, and Chemistry in 1974.
-Later, in 1976, he received his M.Sc. in Botany from the Utkal University in Odisha, India, followed by his Ph.D. in Botany in 1984.
+Later, in 1976, he received his M.Sc. in botany from the Utkal University in Odisha, India, followed by his Ph.D. in botany in 1984.

 Career

 Ray started his academic career as a Full-time Lecturer in Botany at the Kendrapara Autonomous College, Government of Orissa in India in 1980, and held that appointment till 1985.
 He also served as Guest Faculty in the Department of Microbiology at the Utkal University in Bhubaneswar from 2000 till 2010.

 Ray held an appointment as a Scientist of Plant Physiology at the ICAR-Indian Institute of Horticultural Research in Bangalore from 1985 till 1988.
 Following this appointment, he served as the Senior Scientist of Microbiology at the ICAR-Central Tuber Crops Research Institute based in Thiruvanathapuram/Bhubaneswar from 1988 till 1998.
-Subsequently, he was appointed as a Principal Scientist at the ICAR-Central Tuber Crops Research Institute, Regional Centre in Bhubaneswar, and held that position for nearly two decades.
-From 2019 till 2020, he served as a Senior Consultant at the International Potato Center based in Odisha, India.
+Subsequently, he was appointed as a principal scientist at the ICAR-Central Tuber Crops Research Institute, Regional Centre in Bhubaneswar, and held that position for nearly two decades.
+From 2019 till 2020, he served as a senior consultant at the International Potato Center based in Odisha, India.